Administrative Charges

 CHARGES: LEVY, ADMINISTRATIVE CHARGES, AUDITS

-The PMCPA is required to be self financing.
+The PMCPA is required to be self-financing.
 The Constitution and Procedure requires the ABPI Board of Management to determine the charges for the annual Code of Practice levy, administrative charges in relation to cases, charges for compulsory audits of companies and the contributions to the cost of press advertising.
-The charges were subject to approval at the General Meeting of the ABPI on 20 November 2014.
+The charges were approved at the General Meeting of the ABPI on 20 December 2023.

 Please note that all of the changes set out below are subject to the addition of VAT.